 Our first year together was so hard!
 I was triggered by her every day.

-I came from a monogamous background and only tried dating men, and then BOOM I meet Sialo and she tells me she’s polyamorous, teaches sacred sexuality, and prefers men sexually over women.
+I came from a monogamous background and only tried dating men.
+BOOM I meet Sialo and she tells me she’s polyamorous, teaches sacred sexuality, and prefers men sexually over women.
 Geez, do I know how to pick a challenge or what?

-All that aside, I’m so grateful that I had already started to build my foundation and became aware of how I was programmed to live my life rather than living my true life based on my own beliefs.
-It would have been so easy to blame the polyamory for all the struggles and pain I was receiving, but I knew better than that.
+All that aside, I’m so grateful that I had already started to build my foundation.
+I became aware of how I was programmed to live my life rather than living my true life based on my own beliefs.
+It would have been so easy to blame the polyamory for all the struggles and pain I was receiving.
+But, I knew better than that.
 Nothing outside of me is to blame for how I feel and live my life.

 I took all those opportunities (and still to this day) as a choice to heal rather than run away from it.
 Sialo has been a huge gift in my life, teaching me the vastness and depth of love and helping me realize that love is not limited!

 I have no idea what lies in the future for us.
 That is the best and worst part of it.
 Not knowing lies the possibility of anything but also not knowing creates fear of the unknown.
-What I hope for us is that we continually evolve into a better version of ourselves each day with a strong foundation of love and support while adding to our community of open-minded beings that believe in the power of love!
+What I hope for us is that we continually evolve into a better version of ourselves each day.
+We have a strong foundation of love and support and add to our community of open-minded beings that believe in the power of love!

 Words by Sialo

 Like most of us, my first examples of relationships formed when I was a child and were heavily influenced by family.
 The difficulty in this for me was that my family turned out to be extremely different than I was.
-I started exploring non-monogamous and non-heteronormative relationships in my early 20’s and received (as many others) a lot of push back and feelings of rejection from my birth family and closest friends and mentors.
+I started exploring non-monogamous and non-heteronormative relationships in my early 20’s.
+Quickly, I received a lot of pushback and feelings of rejection from my birth family, my closest friends and mentors.

-In desperate attempts to heal the depression and anxiety that came along with my journey, I challenged everything that I had been taught was “normal” and “right.”
-I wanted to discover who I was and see if it was different than how I was taught I was supposed to be.
+In desperate attempts to heal the depression and anxiety that came along with my journey, I challenged everything that I had been taught was “normal” and “right”.
+I wanted to discover who I was.
+I wanted to see if it was different than how I was taught I was supposed to be.

 Unsurprisingly, I began to uncover that many of my deepest desires were drastically different than the examples I thought I was supposed to mimic.
 As I dug through the layers of hetero and monogamy normative conditioning, I found deep shame inside of me.
 I realized that I had been living believing that my most potent, heart-based desires were not only different than I had been living, but they were so deeply buried that I didn’t even know what they were.